Robert A. Bjork: Education and career

 He has served as editor of Memory & Cognition (1981–85); editor of Psychological Review (1995–2000); co-editor of Psychological Science in the Public Interest (1998–2004), and chair of a National Research Council Committee on Techniques for the Enhancement of Human Performance (1988–94).
 His positions of leadership include president of the American Psychological Society (now the Association for Psychological Science); president of the Western Psychological Association; chair of the Psychonomic Society; chair of the Society of Experimental Psychologists; and chair of the Council of Editors of the American Psychological Association (APA).
 He is currently chair of the Council of Graduate Departments of Psychology.
 He is a fellow of the Society of Experimental Psychologists, the Society for Experimental Psychology and Cognitive Science, and the James McKeen Cattell Fellow of the American Psychological Society (now the Association for Psychological Science).
+He is chair of the Science Advisory Board at Amplifire and has contributed explanatory video content for GoCognitive and LastingLearning.

+Cogfog

+Bjork (with his wife, Elizabeth L. Bjork) is a founder and long-time leader of the Bjork Learning and Forgetting Lab at UCLA and the weekly cognitive psychology research group meeting associated with the lab, both informally known as Cogfog.
+Just as "Cogfog" has two meanings – the laboratory group and the weekly meetings – Cogfog has served dual purposes through the years.
+Members of the Cogfog Lab have performed seminal cognitive psychology research, and the lab has served as an important training ground for future academics and researchers.

+Research contributions

+The Cogfog Lab has conducted much ground-breaking research in the area of human learning and retention.
+In addition to the basic research, there has also been an emphasis on understanding effective ways to apply memory research findings to real-world educational contexts.
+Notable contributions include key studies on: desirable difficulties, spacing effect, interleaving, transfer-appropriate processing, directed forgetting, retrieval-induced forgetting, testing effect, metacognition, generation effect, sparse-distributed memory, false balance, disinformation attack, and fast mapping.